The Very First Issues of 19 Famous Magazines

 Date: September 1965

 Way back in 1965, a little mag called Lloyd Thaxton’s Tiger Beat debuted in the U.S., much to the delight of young ladies who hadn’t lost that lovin’ feeling for the Righteous Brothers.
 They shared the cover with a cartoon tiger and nods to The Beatles, the Beach Boys, Mia Farrow and Chuck Berry.
 Lloyd Thaxton, for his part, was a co-founder and columnist.
 The magazine lives on in print, on the web, in the App Store.
 The most current issue features all eleventeen members of One Direction.

-Launched at Duke University by Will Pearson (our president) and Mangesh Hattikudur (our magazine's editor-in-chief), the first issue pretty well established the kinds of things we'd cover in the next dozen years: dumb laws, sumo wrestling, and things you can't sell on eBay.
+Launched at Duke University by Will Pearson (our president) and Mangesh Hattikudur (our chief creative officer), the first issue pretty well established the kinds of things we'd cover in the next dozen years: dumb laws, sumo wrestling, and things you can't sell on eBay.

 Adrienne Crezo and Bryan Dugan contributed to this story.